genesiscommunitysuccess/docs/docs/04_web/12_forms/02_forms-filters.md

 };
 ```

-In the template file for your, you need to import the schema you have created:
+In the template file for your component, you need to import the schema you have created:

 ```html
 import { sampleUISchema } from './schema';